statusrow/statusrow.github.io/_posts/2017-10-09-great-river-rescue-october.md

 ---
 layout: post
 title: The Thames21 Great River Rescue
+description: In only a few hours on a rainy Saturday morning, we joined the Great River Rescue and helped removed over 40 bags of litter and plastic from our waterways.
 subtitle: Watling Park, Burnt Oak
 date: 2017-10-09
 author: Caroline Wilson & Jess Rego